R2U2/r2u2/compiler/docs/user/options.md

 - `-h, --help` - show this help message and exit
 - `--version` - print version and exit
-- `-s SCRIPT, --script SCRIPT` - script file to execute, ignores all other arguments
+- `-s, --script SCRIPT` - script file to execute, ignores all other arguments
 - `-i, --interactive` - run in interactive mode, ignores all other arguments
 - `--spec SPEC` - specification file (either .c2po, .mltl, or .equiv)
+- `--formula FORMULA` - MLTL formula string, equivalent to a single-formula .mltl file passed to --spec
 - `--trace TRACE` - csv file where variable names are mapped to signal order using file header
 - `--map MAP` - map file where variable names are mapped to signal order
-- `-o OUTPUT, --output OUTPUT` - location where specification binary will be written (default: spec.bin)
+- `-o, --output OUTPUT` - location where specification binary will be written (default: spec.bin)
 - `--write-bounds WRITE_BOUNDS` - location where bounds file will be written, must have .h or .toml extension (default: none)
 - `-q, --quiet` - disable output
 - `-v, --verbose` - logging verbosity, pass twice for trace logging